 We’re here to break down exactly why that is – and to give you a few tips for creating the perfect video that’s exactly the perfect length.

-Why is shorter better?
+Why are shorter videos better?

 An effective video must capture a user’s attention within the first eight seconds – the average length of online attention spans.